Uni-Gal/Ayaka/book/src/intro.md

 # Introduction
-`gal` project is a project for OSPP 2022.
+Ayaka project is a project for OSPP 2022.
 It is a voice novel engine which aims at 3 goals: simple, free, concentrate.

 ## Simple